ShadyM00n/advanced-forms/README.md

 ### Installation

 1. Copy the `Forms` class script into your project.
-2. Import and use the `Forms.ActionForm` method as demonstrated in the example usage.
+2. Import and use the `Forms` methods as demonstrated in the example usage.

 ## Contributing